taras-svystun/High-Performance-Python/BOOK_SUMMARY.md

 7. via mmap as a flag
 8. via mmap as a flag redux

+Then I skipped the remaining part.

 # Clusters and Job Queues

+Cluster is a collection of computers working together to solve a particular task.

+Use clustering **only** when needed, since it can bring a lot of debugging pain.

 # Using Less RAM